WardLT/applied-ai-for-materials/molecular-property-prediction/message-passing-networks/assignment/assignment.md

 *Hint*: `Shift`+`Tab` in Jupyter brings up documentation for a function.
 You may be reading much documentation for functions during this exercise.
+You could also refer to the official documentation of deep learning modules on [TensorFlow](https://www.tensorflow.org/guide).

 ## Question 1: Making data loaders.

 Our first step to create data loaders for the training, validation, and test data from the [datasets provided with this repository](../datasets).

-Use the `make_loader` function the `mpnn` library to create a data loader for each.
+Use the `make_loader` function the `mpnn` library to create a data loader for each, with `batch_size` of 32.
 You can change the output property for each loader and a few other key settings:

-- Why should you use a "shuffle" value for the training data loader?
+- It's generally a rule of thumb to enable "shuffle" when creating the training data loader.
+Why is that?
 Which parameter do you set?
 - Sample a few batches from the training data?
 What is the average of the output variable?

+*Hint*: Investigate the documentation for `mpnn.data.make_data_loader` using Jupyter hotkey mentioned above or look into the source code in the local `mpnn` directory.

 ## Question 2: Plotting atomic features

-Build a model creation function that allows you to set the number of features, numbers of message layers and which readout function is used for the `Readout` layer.
+Build a model creation function `make_model` that allows you to set the number of features, numbers of message layers and which readout function is used for the `Readout` layer.

 Create a model with 0 message passing steps and 2 features.

-Train the model using the atomization energy (`u0_atom`) with a batch size of 64 for 8 epochs with the training data. (*Hint*: Investigate the documentation for `mpnn.data.make_data_loader`.)
+Train the model using the atomization energy (`u0_atom`) for 8 epochs with the training data.
+Using Adam as the optimizer and mean squared error as the loss function.

 Build a model to output the representation for each atom using second model using the trained model (here called `model`):